OpenBazaar/official_site/_posts/blog/2018-11-20/2018-11-20-big-discounts-when-You-shop-openbazaar-this-week.markdown

 social_image: Pascal_Boyart_on_OpenBazaar.png
 ---

-To celebrate [the launch of OpenBazaar 2](https://openbazaar.org/blog/openbazaar-20-is-live/) in November of last year we are sharing goodies and offers all month long with our users!
-Clustered loosely around Black Friday this week are a bunch of exciting offers some OpenBazaar vendors have set up just for you.
+To celebrate the [one year anniversary of OpenBazaar 2](https://openbazaar.org/blog/openbazaar-20-is-live/) we are sharing goodies and offers all month long with our users!
+Clustered loosely around Black Friday this week are some exciting deals that OpenBazaar vendors have set up just for you.

 >Unless otherwise specified, use coupon code **OB2Turns1** to claim the discounts on the stores or items described!